sorakissed/ao3skins/README.md

 I've organised it so you can see the photo of the design first, and then the code

-Below are steps on how to install the site skin, but if you want more **detailed instructions** with photos, check this: https://docs.google.com/document/d/1YtkBxInBj4R9NlBhPQLJSt432wpClR56_kwpUwuwVe0/edit?usp=sharing
+Below are steps on how to install the site skin, but if you want more **detailed instructions with photos**, check this: https://docs.google.com/document/d/1YtkBxInBj4R9NlBhPQLJSt432wpClR56_kwpUwuwVe0/edit?usp=sharing

 **How to install AO3 site skins:**
 1. Select “Hi, _______” in top right corner